Cryptology is concerned with realising the impossible, namely securing information in open networks. This includes ensuring

 The course gives an introduction to cryptology, its history and its use in modern computer systems.
 While the lectures are self-contained, some familiarity with basic algebra (Z/NZ, finite fields, cf. MAT552), networking (cf. INF557) is highly recommended.
 This course is part of the Cybersecurity track and a prerequisite for INF568.

-- Responsable: François Morain
+- Teaching coordinator: François Morain